THalfar/Learning_RL/README.md

 My goal is to integrate these testing scripts into a single class once I confirm that the two-phase NAS approach is viable.
 This integration will streamline the process and improve efficiency.

-## Two phase NAS
+## Two-phase NAS

 I am attempting to optimize Neural Architecture Search (NAS) with a two-phase approach.

 **First Phase**:

-- **Objective**: In this phase, I train the model with a short number of steps using Optuna.
+- **Objective**: In this phase, I train the model with a limited number of steps using Optuna.
 - **Metric**: The optimization target is the slope of the linear fit to the rewards in this phase.
 - **Goal**: The aim is to quickly explore the hyperparameter space and identify parameters that enable rapid learning.